 In trying to solve whichever problem I have at hand, I will happily use any combination of the following, provided they run on Linux.

-- Python & its ecosystem (NumPy, SciPy, Pandas, PyTorch, Keras, modern TensorFlow, …);
+- Python & its rich ecosystem (NumPy, SciPy, Pandas, SciKit Learn, PyTorch, JAX, Keras, modern TensorFlow, (num)Pyro …);

-- Modern C++ (>=2011) with libraries (ROOT, Armadillo, Boost, …);
+- Modern C++ (>=2011) with libraries (the STL, TorchScript, Armadillo, Boost, ROOT, …);

 - The Julia programming language and its ecosystem;